gvwilson/sensibleadventures/bookster/bookster.md

 her grandfather quickly filled her in on what had happened while she had been away.
 There had been a rockslide when the mountain berthed–nobody had been hurt, but it had made kindling out of the shearing shed above the goat pasture.
-But a few house beams had cracked or skewed, and some crockery had been broken, as had Mamaere Mayeule's favorite dayglass lantern.
+A few house beams had cracked or skewed, and some crockery had been broken, but that was the worst of it.

 Papaere Vurt slid a folded piece of paper across the table to Erileine.
 "Niquolas wanted me to give this to you," he said gruffly.